We have a saying around here at KPA…

 Any kind of environmental health and safety or workforce compliance program requires proof.
 Without sufficient documentation, your programs mean nothing to anyone outside of your organization.
 That includes regulators such as the Occupational Safety and Health Administration, which imposes strict record keeping standards.

-Documentation is critical everywhere (it’s shown up in all 3 parts of this series so far), but particularly in relation to any element of your business that can’t speak for itself.
+Documentation is critical everywhere, but particularly in relation to any element of your business that can’t speak for itself.
 Your employees can speak for themselves—they can provide information about training, incident response, and so on.

 Your drums and containers?
 Not so much.

 Rather than wait for inanimate objects to develop vocal cords, heed these environmental documentation best practices:

 Perhaps it goes without saying, but the things you’re documenting should be safe and legal in the first place.
 Make sure that all your environmental procedures align with state and federal law, such as OSHA standards and the Resource Conservation and Recovery Act.

 Start by mapping out your organization’s waste management program, considering basic questions such as the following: